GSNorCal Volunteer Essentials

 GSNorCal likes to formally recognize donors in its annual report, and often donors would like to retain a record of their gift for tax purposes.
 Please submit donor information for a letter of acknowledgment to the Fund Development Department via the online Donation Form which can be found online at www.GSNorCal.org/forms

 GSNorCal maintains the official 501(c)(3) status as a non-profit organization.
-Troops and service units are legal entities, and are not non-profit organizations by themselves.
+Troops and service units are not legal entities, and are not non-profit organizations by themselves.
 As such, crowd source funding, like GoFundMe Accounts, are not allowed.
 Girl Scout adults who wish the fundraise or apply for grants for GSNorCal (council, service unit, or troop/group) must work with our Fund Development Department staff to ensure that their solicitation is a part of the council's overall fund development plan.
 Girls may not engage in fundraising activities.

 Although Troops cannot create their own GoFundMe accounts, girls in the troop can vote to contribute troop earnings to specific GoFundMe campaigns, as long as the GoFundMe account has been vetted to determine its legitimacy and that there is no conflict of interest between the troop and the GoFundMe campaign, e.g., a troop parent's business would benefit from the contribution.
 The troop leader should document these decision-making discussions so that there are no misunderstandings later on.
 See [Money: Money-Earning Basics: Projects Benefiting another Organization] for more detail.